 Many studies have shown coordinated muscle function in healthy individuals that contrast with altered patterns of muscle activation found in individuals experiencing acute, recurrent or chronic lumbopelvic pain/dysfunction.
 Muscle function can be improved with rehabilitation but in order to provide effective treatment, a full movement assessment must be undertaken to ensure that the right muscles are targeted.
 Since the core muscles lie beneath other muscles, it is not possible to feel them contract.
 The only way to fully assess muscle contraction patterns is with Real-Time Ultrasound Imaging.

-To start treatment, book a Comprehensive Back/Pelvic Exam with Real-Time Ultrasound with our physiotherapist, Karen Chow.
+To start treatment, book a Comprehensive Back/Pelvic Exam with Real-Time Ultrasound with one of our physiotherapists, Karen Chow or Marie-Josée Ryan.